Visit Memorials strives to:

 - Volunteers for Peace (based in Vermont, USA) offers thousands of short-term volunteer opportunities addressing a wide variety of needs and interests.

 There are some survivors and eyewitnesses in Europe who continue to share their stories.
 However, English speaking survivors and eyewitnesses can be challenging to find.

 Once you have identified where you want to go, ask the site/organization if speakers are available.
 Translation services are another option for survivors/eyewitnesses who do not speak English themselves.

-It’s not uncommon to pay a fee (honorarium) for a speaker’s time; upwards to 250€.
+It’s not uncommon to pay a fee (honorarium) for a speaker; upwards to 250€.
 Clarify fees at the time you confirm your speaker.
 If there is no fee, consider making a donation to the site or organization.
-Donations, usually tax deductible, are appreciated and support these organizations in continuing their work.
+Donations, usually tax deductible, are appreciated and support this work.

 If speakers are not available, consider video resources.
 The Shoah Foundation is an excellent place to start for oral testimony.

 We offer inquiry based workshops for teachers and students, in half-day and full-day formats.
-Workshops can be held on site at school or an authentic historical site, memorial or museum.
+Workshops can be held at school or an authentic historical site, memorial or museum.

 History topics include, but are not limited to: Remembrance, memorials and monuments, The Rise of National Socialism, Rescue and Resistance, Survivor Biographies and Literature.
 We can also design a workshop if there are specific themes you want to explore.

 5. CURRICULUM PLANNING AND CONSULTATION

 Individual and small group planning sessions can help when designing new curriculum or revising existing units, lesson plans and assessments.
 Maybe you have an idea for a project or trip and need help with planning?
 We can collaborate in person or via Skype.
 We offer a first time complimentary 30 minute consultation.